 - You can exclude certain patches.
 It can be used for excluding problematic patches after trying them out on a demo or test environment for several days.
 For more information, refer to the article, How Can I Exclude Patches From The Automation Profile

-2. Optionally, you can add email addresses (technician's/customer's) to receive detailed reports of patch installation success (or failure), each time, after an automation runs.
+2. Optionally, you can add email addresses (technician's/end user's) to receive detailed reports of patch installation success (or failure), each time, after an automation runs.

 3. Select Save to save your newly updated automation profile.